 A team of researchers from Lawrence Livermore National Laboratory (LLNL) and the U-M Department of Nuclear Engineering & Radiological Sciences (NERS) has found that the rate of cooling in reactions dramatically affects the type of uranium molecules that form.
 Their findings were recently published in Scientific Reports in a paper titled “The effect of oxygen concentration on the speciation of laser ablated uranium.”

-The team from NERS included Prof. Igor Jovanovic and PhD student Lauren Finney.
-Lauren was a Seaborg Institute Summer Intern at LLNL during the summer of 2019.
+The team from NERS included Prof. Igor Jovanovic and then PhD student Lauren Finney.
+(Lauren has since received her PhD.)
+She was a Seaborg Institute Summer Intern at LLNL during the summer of 2019.
 It was during her internships that she did much of the initial testing, experimental set-up, and data analysis on laser ablation of uranium in different oxygen environments, which would become the basis of future experiments for the final publication.

 “The experimental analysis that I helped perform involved Raman spectroscopy and FTIR (Fourier transform infrared) spectroscopy of deposits collected post-laser ablation to determine the speciation of uranium, from 20–100% oxygen backgrounds,” Lauren said.